William2405/ISM-API/README.md

 BufferedImages.

 The ISM API is currently very slow at loading ISM files and is a memory hog.
+Also ISM currently does NOT support any kind of audio.

 If you would like to help me develop ISM and the ISM API or you have questions please e-mail me at: dev@hachisoftware.com